 Here's 5 ways to find wholesale products, in no particular order:

-Perhaps when of the most well-known wholesale marketplaces, Alibaba is a massive directory and online marketplace for wholesalers based out of China.
+Perhaps one of the most well-known wholesale marketplaces, Alibaba, is a massive directory and online marketplace for wholesalers based out of China.
 All you need to do is browse for the products you like and then contact the wholesaler to negotiate your purchase.

 Wholesale Central is a huge B2B directory with thousands of USA based wholesalers.
 They have a verification process in place for more peace of mind, and retailers can navigate directly to individual wholesaler websites.